MdMohsinHaider/Terminal-Chat-App-Socket-Program-in-Java/README.md

 # Terminal-Chat-App-Socket-Program-in-Java

+This README provides a basic overview of building a simple chat application using Java.
+It follows a client-server architecture and utilizes sockets and threads for communication.
 Sockets are the fundamental building blocks for network communication.
 They act as endpoints for data exchange between two programs.
-# Chat Application README

-This README provides a basic overview of building a simple chat application using Java.
-It follows a client-server architecture and utilizes sockets and threads for communication.

 ---